Get all the latest data for Surabaya

 What are the total closing costs as a percent in Surabaya in 2026?

-The specific fee categories that make up closing costs in Surabaya include BPHTB (buyer acquisition tax), notary and PPAT fees, BPN registration fees, document stamps, and sometimes legal or translation fees for foreign buyers.
+The main fee categories that make up those closing costs are: BPHTB (the buyer's acquisition tax), notary and PPAT fees, BPN registration fees, document stamps, and any translation or administrative costs for foreign-language documentation.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Surabaya.